2.1.2 |

 less poetic and be suitable as proper names.

-verbal symbolism comprises
+The verbal symbolism of

 the n-a series of neutralistic morphemes.

 'paraneutral', verbal symbols, they are not the only ones.
-Also sound or

-function as verbal symbols in our
+instance, can function as verbal symbols in our

 denominational doctrine.